-There’s Christian Pulisic and Tyler Adams, both of whom could be on the move in search of regular playing time.
-Elsewhere, Brenden Aaronson has already completed a Premier League transfer this summer.
+There’s Christian Pulisic, who could be on the move in search of regular playing time.
+Elsewhere, Brenden Aaronson and Tyler Adams have already completed Premier League transfers to Leeds United this summer.
 There’s also John Brooks, who simply needs a club willing to sign him.

 It’s time for one last push to claim a starting/roster spot in Qatar, and for some, step one might be finding a new club home first.

 Below we roundup the latest done deals, reports and rumors and give our analysis on Arsenal transfer news as Joe Prince-Wright (JPW), Nicholas Mendola (NM) and Andy Edwards (AE) will guide you through a hectic next few months.